 Out of School Hours Care (OSHC) Waiver Policy

-The Government is investing $120 million into expanding Before and After School (BASC) Care to make places available to all parents with children at public primary schools by 2021.
+The Government is investing $120 million into expanding Before and After School (BASC) Care to make places available to all families with children at public primary schools by 2024.

 OSHC services are regulated across Australia through the National Quality Framework (NQF), a consistent national system agreed by all states and territories.
 In NSW the Early Childhood Education Directorate in the Department of Education is responsible for regulation of early childhood education and care services under the NQF.

-A waiver can be ongoing (service waiver) or temporary.
-A waiver allows a service to be taken to comply with a specified requirement or requirements of the National Regulations and an element or elements of the National Quality System.
+A waiver allows a service to be taken to comply with a specified requirement or requirements of the National Regulations and an element or elements of the National Quality Standard.

-To apply for a waiver, an OSHC service will need to submit an application to amend service approval to increase maximum numbers accompanied by an application for an indoor space waiver.
+To apply for a waiver, an OSHC service will need to submit an application to amend service approval to increase maximum numbers (SA 03 - application for amendment of service approval), accompanied by an application for a service or temporary waiver (SA 08).

 In considering an application for a waiver, the Regulatory Authority will balance the community’s need for the service with the safety, health and well-being of children in care.